SavMartin/Ice-Tools-Update-2.80/README.md

 in edit mode so you can only see the verts or edges - this allows for greater ease and control in cases of retopology.

+You can support me by purchasing the Ice tools addon here: https://gum.co/WBCq

-Basic demo for hard surface modelling: https://youtu.be/quY086kyx0I
+Quick demo for hard surface modelling using Ice Tools: https://youtu.be/FFvLTHKKv2Y

 Visit our blog for more tutorials: https://blenderspore.blogspot.com